 Project abstract:

 The Gray Flycatcher (Empidonax wrightii) was found to only occur as a breeding species in WA in the 1970s.
 Since then, no detailed information existed on habitats used by Gray Flycatchers for breeding.
-To address this information gap, we initiated as study to investigate Gray Flycatcher nest survival in managed ponderosa pine (Pinus ponderosa) forests.
+To address this information gap, we initiated a study to investigate Gray Flycatcher nest survival in managed ponderosa pine (Pinus ponderosa) forests.

 Project goals: